mbabiuc/MathScripts/README.md

-# MathScripts
+# Research Scripts
-Mathematica scripts to be used in order to generate complete gravitational wave models for different binay configurations.
+Research and educational scripts to accompany published work